• Ebook

 A cooling rack full of freshly baked vegan and gluten-free chocolate chip cookies.

-Get excited to to share these "just-like-the-original" vegan and allergy-free cookies with friends and family!
+Get excited to to share these "just-like-the-original" vegan and gluten-free chocolate chip cookies with friends and family!
 This year-around favorite is super shareable and our friends and family had no idea that these were vegan and without gluten, wheat, dairy, and egg.

-Make them for any occasion including holidays, and serve them with our Easy Microwave Hot Chocolate recipe for an extra special treat!
-Or, if you're a peanut butter fan, consider pairing with our decadent Peanut Butter Hot Chocolate.
+Make them for any occasion including holidays, and serve them with my Easy Microwave Hot Chocolate or Thick Hot Chocolate recipe for an extra special treat.
+Or, if you're a peanut butter lover, consider pairing with my decadent Peanut Butter Hot Chocolate and Gluten-Free Peanut Butter Cookies.
+You can even turn these amazing vegan gluten-free chocolate chip cookies into Vegan Ice Cream Cookie Sandwiches!

-And f you're new to gluten-free, be sure to also check out our how to go gluten free guide
+And if you're new to gluten-free, be sure to also check out our how to go gluten free guide

 Jump to: